Forum: The Intersection of Policing and Mental Health

 The Grove Hotel, Ballroom 2nd floor

 Chief William Bones , Ross Edmunds , and Dawn Rae

 The Boise Police Department (BPD) reports that 25% of all emergency calls to BPD are mental-health related.
-The forum includes “Intersection” in the title because there are many interconnected relationships between police and mental health services resulting in complex interdependent systems of care and response.
+This forum’s title includes “Intersection” because there are many interconnected relationships between police and mental health services resulting in complex interdependent systems of response and care.
 This early September forum will focus on adults with mental illness who come in contact with the Boise police.
-The forum will present a panel of three experts addressing the following major topics:
+The forum will present a panel of three experts to address the following major topics: